openhie/openhim-mediator-mhero/README.md

 The mediator will automatically install a default polling channel that will trigger the cache update of a document from iHRIS at 1:30am every night.

-Replace '<your_document>' with a user specified document, and edit the rest of the channel settings to suit your needs.
+Note, you will need to replace '<your_document>' with a user specified document, and edit the rest of the channel settings to suit your needs.

 Manual installation